royaleconqueso/monitor/README.md

-A quick script to choose how to use your external monitor in Linux and OpenBSD
+A quick script to choose how to use your external monitor in Linux and OpenBSD, written in BASH.

 Install with: